-The primary sources of fossil fuels are predicted to be depleted in the not long time.
-Besides, they cause continuous emission of greenhouse gases, water and air pollution that lead to environmental deterioration and pose a peril to human life.
-Since several decades, a deep interest in the sources of renewable energy such as hydropower, geothermal, wind, and solar energy has acquired a great interest that helps in fossil resource conservation, limiting CO2 emission and increasing the energy reliability [1].
+The primary sources of fossil fuel will eventually deplete as it is non-renewable.
+Besides that, fossil fuel also causes continuous emission of greenhouse gases, water and air pollution that lead to environmental deterioration and pose a peril to human life.
+Since several decades, a deep interest in the sources of renewable energy such as hydropower, geothermal, wind, and solar energy has acquired a great interest that helps in fossil resource conservation, limiting carbon dioxide (CO2) emission and increasing the energy reliability [1].
 Renewable energy systems are mainly located in remote areas, and so building power lines that extend till the cities become expensive.
 Renewable energy resources if available in a concentrated form can be simply stored and transported.
 To target these issues, developing cutting edge renewable energy storage devices (ESDs) that are scalable, cheap, and environmental friendly will help in far-reaching with encouraging solutions [2].
 In this regard, SC is considered one of the promising futuristic ESDs owing to its long cycle life, high power density, and the capability of achieving considerable energy density.
-Unlike super dielectric double layer SCs [3], electrochemical SCs is divided into three main types depending on the mechanism of charge storage, electric double layer capacitance (EDLC) which rely on non-faradic reaction as the ions were accumulated on the electrode surface and no charge transfer between electrode and electrolyte, pseudocapacitors have charge storage mechanism rely on faradic reaction such as redox interactions, involve the transference of ions between electrode and electrolyte, the hybrid type which include the charge storage mechanisms of both faradic and non-faradic[4].
+Unlike super dielectric double-layer SCs [3], electrochemical SCs are divided into three main types depending on the mechanism of charge storage, electric double layer capacitance (EDLC) which rely on non-faradic reaction as the ions were accumulated on the electrode surface and no charge transfer between electrode and electrolyte, pseudocapacitors have charge storage mechanism relying on faradic reaction such as redox interactions, involve the transference of ions between electrode and electrolyte, the hybrid type which include the charge storage mechanisms of both faradic and non-faradic [4].
 The electrode active material plays a vital role to evaluate the charge storage performance.
 As yet, numerous materials such as transition metal dichalcogenides, metal oxides, and conducting polymers have been generally scrutinized for synthesizing various types for SCs [5][6][7].